Felipe Salvador

 Felipe Salvador and the Santa Iglesia movement are often depicted as part of Filipino history when numerous resistance and millenarian movements broke out across the archipelago, during a period spanning the Filipino struggle for independence culminating in the Philippine Revolution of 1896 against Spanish rule, to the Philippine–American War of 1899-1902 and its aftermath.

 Early life

-Often described by historians as a quasi-religious rebel leader, Felipe Salvado—also known as Apo Ipe—was born in Baliwag, in Bulacan province on the island of Luzon, on May 26, 1870.
-He was reportedly the son of a Spanish friar and became at one time a cabeza de barangay in his town, while showing signs of a rebellious character early in life against the Guardia Civil and the parish priest.
+Often described by historians as a quasi-religious rebel leader, Felipe Salvador—also known as Apo Ipe—was born in Baliuag, in Bulacan province on the island of Luzon, on May 26, 1870.
+He was reportedly the son of a Spanish friar and became at one time a Cabeza de barangay in his town, while showing signs of a rebellious character early in life against the Guardia Civil and the parish priest.